 Recommended type of glass: pint glass, white wine glass or snifter

 Appearance: pours a clear golden with a fizzy short-lived white head.
 Carbonation is artificial but long-lasting.
 Body is light to medium.

 Aroma/Nose: once I’ve opened the bottle pleasant scents of apple pie with caramel, and overripe apples appeared.
 Subsequently, when I poured the Original into a glass I could additionally smell fresh red and green apples with a touch of wood and something slightly sweet.

 Taste: it begins slightly sweet with very low acidity.
 I would describe the sweetness level as medium than medium dry.
-The mid-palate has flavors of red ripe apples and apple juice with a touch of champagne/white wine and smoky ham.
-The finish is dry with gentle bitter notes and lingering red apple skins flavor with a delicate astringency.
+The mid-palate has flavours of red ripe apples and apple juice with a touch of champagne/white wine and smoky ham.
+The finish is dry with gentle bitter notes and lingering red apple skins flavour with a delicate astringency.

 Availability: online from Ewald Wolter or Luxcaddy.
-Locally everywhere in Luxembourg, e.g. at supermarket chain called Coral and other supermarkets or bars.
+Fabrik.
+Locally everywhere in Luxembourg, e.g. at a supermarket chain called Coral and other supermarkets or bars.
 Even at the airport!
-In Germany available at this moment only from The Hop Shop Trier and online from Ciderei.
+In Germany available from The Hop Shop Trier and online from Ciderei.
 In the Netherlands from CiderCider.
 In Switzerland from Ciderhouse.ch.
 In Italy from Sidro & Cider.

 Price: it was sent to me by Ramborn Cider Co for testing.
 I know there is always a risk of bias when you receive a free sample.
 But what can I do, I liked their cider 🙂

 You must be logged in to post a comment.